What Are Basis Points & How Do You Calculate Them?

 Here are a couple of contexts in which you might see basis points referenced:

-It’s time to play with some numbers and see how changes in all of this could affect how much you pay!
+It’s time to play with some numbers and calculate how changes to your basis points could affect how much you pay!

 12 x 0.0205 = 0.246